JSB-UCLA/scReadSim/docs/source/tutorials/scMultiOmics.md

 # scReadSim on 10x MultiOme ATAC + Gene Expression Dataset

+This tutorial demonstrates the application of scReadSim generating synthetic reads for **single-cell multiomics** with [10x Single Cell Multiome ATAC + Gene Expression Dataset](https://www.10xgenomics.com/resources/datasets/fresh-embryonic-e-18-mouse-brain-5-k-1-standard-2-0-0).
+The current version of scReadSim multiomic module requires the input of two modalities, scATAC-seq and scRNA-seq, to have matchinging single cells.

 ## Required softwares for scReadSim
 scReadSim requires users to pre-install the following softwares:
 - [MACS3](https://github.com/macs3-project/MACS)